bitjson/hivemind/doc/gitian-building.md

 The next step in the guide involves logging in as root via SSH.
 SSH login for root users is disabled by default, so we'll enable that now.

-Login to the VM using username `root` and the root password you choose earlier.
+Login to the VM using username `root` and the root password you chose earlier.
 You'll be presented with a screen similar to this.

 ![](gitian-building/debian_root_login.png)